patcg-individual-drafts/private-aggregation-api/README.md

 For calls within a Shared Storage worklet, calls within the same Shared Storage operation should be batched together.

-For calls within a FLEDGE worklet, calls using the same reporting origin within the same auction should be batched together.
-This should happen even between different interest groups or FLEDGE function calls.
+For calls within a Protected Audience worklet, calls using the same reporting origin within the same auction should be batched together.
+This should happen even between different interest groups or Protected Audience function calls.
 One consideration in the short term is that these calls may have different associated [debug modes or keys](#temporary-debugging-mechanism).
 In this case, only calls sharing those details should be batched together.

 #### Contributions limit